-When working on native apps which contain a webview, one needs to move the entire test session into the webview context in order to automate the elements within (this process is explained in the Appium documentation).
+When working on native apps which contain a webview, one needs to move the entire test session into the webview context in order to automate the elements within.
 In the case where multiple webviews are present, how do we select the right one?

 Getting the list of all webviews using the getContexts() command will return a list which looks something like:

 Each of the webviews are named with a non-descriptive number, and the order is not guaranteed to be the same on every test run.
 If only there was a way to get more information about each webview when we call the getContexts() command.

 This is where the fullContextList desired capability comes in.
 When set to true, the contexts returned by the getContexts() command are returned as a JSON string.
 Once parsed, each context is an object which includes not only the ID of the webview, but also the URL the webview is currently displaying and the Title of the page.
 Here's an example response when fullContextList is set to true: